neuefische/wd-flipped-classroom-curriculum/sessions/css-flexbox/README.md

 ## Process: Challenges

-- [ ] Provide the [handout](css-flexbox.md) and the [challenges](challenges-css-flexbox.md) for the
+- [ ] Provide the [handout](css-flexbox.md) and the [challenges](challenges-css-flexbox.md) to the
       students
 - [ ] Open the handout and walk the students through the tasks
-- [ ] Divide the students in groups
+- [ ] Divide the students into groups
-- [ ] Remind them of the ground rules (Meet again 30min before lunchbreak in the classroom / They can ask the coaches for help at any time / Always help each other / Take a break when you need it in the next 1.5h/ Keep an eye on Slack)
+- [ ] Remind them of the ground rules:
+  - meet again 30 min before lunch break in the class room
+  - they can ask the coaches for help at any time
+  - always try to help each other
+  - take a break within the next 1.5 hrs
+  - keep an eye on Slack

 ---

-## Evaluate: Recap of the assignment / Discussion of MVP / Solution
+## Evaluate: Recap of the assignment / Discussion of the MVP / Solution

-- Come back to the question that was raised in the beginning of the session and try and answer it in a few phrases.
+- Revisit the question that was posed in the beginning of the session and try to answer it with a few phrases.

 ---